-With all of their work available in Google Docs, students will have a complete record of their own learning.
+With all of their work available in Google Drive, students will have a complete record of their own learning.
 Their best work can/should eventually end up in a Digital Portfolio, but let’s just stick with the Paperless Classroom workflow for now.
-Students create a folder or collection for each of their subjects (which can be later organized by school year) with a standard naming scheme: Subject/Period – Last, First or something similar.
-Then, they share this folder with their teacher with edit rights.
-Now, when it comes time to ‘hand in’ their homework, all they need to do is to drag the file/document from their Google Docs list to the appropriate folder.
+Students create a folder for each of their subjects (which can be later organized by school year) with a standard naming scheme: Subject/Period – Last, First or something similar.
+Then, they share this folder with their teacher making sure to grant edit rights.
+Now, when it comes time to ‘hand in’ their homework, all they need to do is to drag the file/document in Google Drive from their ‘My Drive’ list to the appropriate class folder.
 Since the folder is shared, the file is automatically shared with the teacher!

-On the teacher end, they can organize these shared folders in Google Docs however they’d like – by school year, subject, or period.
-Just create a folder, and drag the shared student folders into it – since you used a naming convention, it’s all automatically organized alphabetically by the subject or student name.
+On the teacher’s end, they can organize these shared folders in Google Drive however they’d like – by school year, subject, or period.
+Just create a folder, and drag the shared student folders into it.
+Here’s the great part – since you used a folder naming convention, your folder is all automatically organized alphabetically by the subject or student name.
 No more long, long, long list of student work!